unnus/unnus/content/medical/hospice-marketing-new-strategies-mistakes-to-avoid-2020.md

 Branding is the management of all components that make a hospice brand for which your target audience believes there’s no substitute.

 [Branding ](https://unnus.com/medical/healthcare-branding/)is about creating trustworthy brands that your consumer has an affinity with.
-Building a brand means differentiation from competition, cult-like loyalty, predictable referral increases, and an established place in the market.
+Building a brand means differentiation from competition, gaining a cult-like loyalty, enjoying predictable referral increases, and an established place in the market.

 Most agencies over-invest in marketing and focusing on acquiring new referrals rather than **retaining** existing ones.
 This approach is [25x more expensive ](https://hbr.org/2014/10/the-value-of-keeping-the-right-customers)than other means of increasing referrals.